rclark/geocarto/README.md

         git clone https://github.com/rclark/geocarto.git

 5. __Setup a Project__ by running `node build-project.js`
-6. __Open TileMill__ and open there should be a "FGDC Symbols" project.
+6. __Open TileMill__ and there should be a "FGDC Symbols" project.
 7. __Add your data__ to the project.
 It is important that you give your layers appropriate class names.
     - Give your lines the class name `geolines`
     - Give your points the class name `structurepoints`
     - Give your polygons the class name `geopolys`

 *Note: the given polygon color will likely not be valid for your map.
-Look in the `polys` folder for ways you might be able to quickly generate your polygon symbology.
+Take a look in the `polys` folder for ways you might be able to quickly generate your polygon symbology.

 ## If you want to Help

 ... and you should!
 I won't be able to completely finish this myself, and you'll inevitably find that there are symbols you want from the FGDC standard that haven't been written out here yet.
-Follow the [fork my repository](https://help.github.com/articles/fork-a-repo), then make some changes, then [make a pull request](https://help.github.com/articles/using-pull-requests).
+Follow the [fork my repository](https://help.github.com/articles/fork-a-repo) instructions provided by GitHub, make some changes, and then [make a pull request](https://help.github.com/articles/using-pull-requests).
 Also, read these things:
 - [About CartoCSS in general](http://www.mapbox.com/tilemill/docs/manual/carto/)
 - [CartoCSS Reference](http://www.mapbox.com/carto/api/2.1.0/)
 - [FGDC Standard](http://ngmdb.usgs.gov/fgdc_gds/geolsymstd.php)